 GEOGRAPHY A LEVEL

 With growing interest in issues such as climate change, migration and disaster relief, Geography is one of the most relevant courses you could choose to study.
-Geographers are also highly employable and studying Geography can led to specific careers such as volcanology, GIS analysts and disaster management specialists, as well as bring a good academic subject to prepare you for university or the world of work.
-Whatever your passion for the world fascination with landscapes or concerns about social inequalities Geography will provide you with knowledge and transferable skills.
+Geographers are also highly employable and studying Geography can lead to specific careers such as becoming a volcanologist, GIS analyst and disaster management specialist, as well as being a good academic subject to prepare you for university or the world of work.
+Whatever your passion for the world, fascination with landscapes or concerns about social inequalities Geography will provide you with knowledge and transferable skills.
 It will help you to build your teamwork skills, your research and fieldwork skills, as well as support you in using a range of ICT and specialist fieldwork equipment.

-• A grade 5 or above in GCSE English and Maths.
+• A grade 5 or above in GCSE English and Maths

 • Preferably a grade 5 or above in GCSE Science or a Distinction in BTEC

 Geographers are among the most employable university graduates.

 Geography is highly valued by universities as an A Level choice.
 This is a subject most likely to be required or preferred for entry to degree courses and choosing facilitating subjects will keep more options open to you at university.
 In 2015 The Guardian identified geography as the 'must-have A Level'.